UBC-MDS/pypuck/README.md

 	- The `team_stats()` function makes an API call to the team summary endpoint on the NHL.com API.
 The function returns team seasonal stats for given seasons sorted by total team points.
 - `draft_pick(pick_number=None, round_number=None, year=None)`:
 	- The `draft_pick(pick_number=None, round_number=None, year=None)` function makes an API call to the drafts summary on the NHL.com API.
 The function returns information about draft picks for the specified arguments and stores them in a pandas data frame.
+- `attendance(regular=True, playoffs=True, season=None)`:
+	- The `attendance()` function makes an query to the Attendance API to get the NHL’s seasonal and playoff attendance numbers.
+The function displays attendance numbers in an Altair chart.

 ### Python Ecosystem
 There are varieties of nhl themed packages created for different purposes.
 Some of the packages that have similar functionality include [Hockey-scraper](https://github.com/HarryShomer/Hockey-Scraper), [nhlscrapi](https://pythonhosted.org/nhlscrapi/) and [nhl-score-api](https://github.com/peruukki/nhl-score-api).
 Our function provides functionality in a simple package and serves as a learning tool for package building.